OUR TEAM

 Contact Elizabeth: emonkus@chicagoappleseed.org

-Jason Olexa, Operations Coordinator
+Jason Olexa, Operations Manager

 Jason Olexa (he/him) is the Operations Coordinator for Chicago Appleseed Center for Fair Courts.
 He grew up within the walls of John K King Books in Detroit and studied Economics and Philosophy at Western Michigan University.
 Over a decade later, with a detour into automotive finance, his conviction that everyone deserves a fair day in court led him to Chicago Appleseed.
 Jason believes all books are beautiful and always stop to pet cats.